ChiefGyk3D/tiktok-bulk-downloader/README.md

+THIS IS A WORK IN PROGRESS IT DOES NOT WORK AT PRESENT
 ###TikTok Bulk Downloader

 This script allows you to bulk download all videos from a specified TikTok user profile.
 The script is modular and uses a config.json file to set the username and download folder.